 Truth be told.
 I have my own blog and no audience.
-I have a Medium account (a really great platform for writers, you should try it) and no significant audience there too.
+I have a Medium account (a great platform for writers, you should try it) and no significant audience there too.
 Nobody reads my articles.

 I’m not a good writer nor a professional blogger, and not even close to that title.
 But I am still writing here.

 Because I do not care.

-I learn things such as writing tips, grammar, new words, basic SEO, blogging, affiliate marketing, earn money from a blog, WordPress and more every single day.
+I learn writing tips, grammar, new words, basic SEO, blogging, affiliate marketing, earning money from a blog, Wordpress, and more every single day.

-Because, to become a “good writer” (good writers does not exist) and improve my writing skills, I do have to learn new things right?
+Because to become a “good writer” (good writers does not exist) and improve my writing skills, I do have to learn new things.
 I believe you should too.

 Don’t consider it as wasting your precious time.
 You don’t have to be an expert on SEO to become a better writer or manage your own blog.

 Sometimes I feel like I have more meaningful things to do than writing.
 I know you also think the same.
 But I have a lot to write about.
 That is why I keep writing.

 So, I don’t want to leave my blog or give up on daily writing.
-I am not being too hard on myself.
+I am not too hard on myself.

 Yes, I know, it is not easy to beat the writing fear.
 Even if I write, that doesn’t mean I have beaten my writing fears entirely.

 Nobody beats the writing fear completely even the best writers have that fear deep inside.
-You can’t wait until you conquered the fear.
+You can’t wait until you conquer the fear.
 You have to cope with the fear and write.

 Here is the deal.
 You are going to fail, reject and get negative feedback.
 I’m really sorry.
 I don’t know how to deliver that soft, or I don’t mean to be discouraging.

 Are you planning to submit your first piece to your favorite blog as a guest author?
 Don’t even think about that yet.
 The probability of rejection is pretty high unless you are a terrific writer.